mpv-player/mpv/DOCS/man/input.rst

 ``vo-configured``
     Return whether the VO is configured right now.
 Usually this corresponds to whether the video window is visible.
-If the ``--force-window`` option is used, this is usually always returns ``yes``.
+If the ``--force-window`` option is used, this usually returns ``yes``.

 ``video-bitrate``, ``audio-bitrate``, ``sub-bitrate``
     Bitrate values calculated on the packet level.
 This works by dividing the bit size of all packets between two keyframes by their presentation timestamp distance.
-(This uses the timestamps are stored in the file, so e.g. playback speed does not influence the returned values.)
+(This uses the timestamps stored in the file, so e.g. playback speed does not influence the returned values.)
 In particular, the video bitrate will update only per keyframe, and show the "past" bitrate.
     To make the property more UI friendly, updates to these properties are throttled in a certain way.

     The unit is bits per second.
 OSD formatting turns these values in kilobits (or megabits, if appropriate), which can be prevented by using the